-They have a working and fighting dogs in their background, but the Frenchie is best-known for being a consummate entertainer and delightful lapdog for their people.
+They have working and fighting dogs in their background, but the Frenchie is best-known for being a consummate entertainer and delightful lapdog for their people.

 The Dalmatian is the 56th most popular (out of 195 American Kennel Club registered dog breeds) purebred dog breed in America today.